Shardik

 Shardik is a 1974 fantasy novel by Richard Adams.
-Shardik is his second novel (after Watership Down 1972, followed by Nature Through the Seasons 1975), and first of two novels set in the fictional Beklan Empire.
+Shardik is his second novel (after Watership Down 1972, followed by Nature Through the Seasons 1975), and the first of two novels set in the fictional Beklan Empire.
 The events revolve around the discovery, capture and military and symbolic uses made of an incredibly large bear, called "Lord Shardik" by those who subscribe to a set of religious beliefs in the novel.

 Plot

 When a tremendous fire ravages a forest, a bear twice as tall as a man flees to the river island of Ortelga, and is found exhausted by Kelderek, a hunter who thinks the bear may be Lord Shardik, "the Power of God", returned to his worshippers.
 Kelderek shares his belief with the local barons and priestesses.
 The Ortelgans once ruled the Beklan Empire.
 Against the wishes of the Tuginda, the high priestess, a military campaign is launched to retake Bekla.
 The bear is sedated, caged, and carried to the campaign, awakening and breaking free in the middle of a battle which they are losing.
 Shardik's attack demoralises the enemy and the opposing army is routed.

 Shardik's worship is restored to central prominence in Bekla with Kelderek as priest-king.
 Five years into his rule, Bekla remains at war and there is discontent, particularly over the Ortelgans' expansion of legal slavery.
 When the bear escapes and flees again, Kelderek alone follows in pursuit.
 The two of them stagger through the wilderness for a long time, both of them on the brink of starvation and madness, meeting many foes along the way.
 Kelderek loses both ability and desire to continue, having lost his faith.
 Finally reaching Zeray, a lawless town beyond the borders of civilisation, he re-encounters the Tuginda and Melathys, a former priestess of Shardik, and the two fall in love.

 Kelderek is captured by Genshed, an unlicensed slave-trader with a large group of children, whom he delights in tormenting.
 Genshed is fleeing from insurrection forces who despise the slave trade, and many children do not survive the march.
 Genshed is on the point of killing Kelderek despite knowing his prisoner's value as the former ruler of Bekla, when the dying Shardik erupts from the woods.
 The bear attacks Genshed, mortally wounding him before collapsing dead in the river.
 Kelderek, his faith restored, returns to the town of Zeray with the children and is appointed its governor by Bekla's new rulers.
 Some years later, the town is now the home of so many orphans that children outnumber adults by two to one, and work in this society much like adults.
 Shardik's death is perceived as sacred and a sign that all children are to be valued.
 Kelderek and Melathys are married with two children of their own, beginning trade negotiations with an emissary from the distant kingdom of Zakalon.